Full Member, Australian Association of Consulting Archaeologists Inc. (current Membership Secretary, and WA State Delegate)

 Extensive experience in directing small and large-scale excavations of pre-historic sites, for academic and consultancy research in rockshelters, open sites and urban contexts.

 Experience in identification of biotic remains (animal bones, plant macrofossils) as a consultancy service and in academic research.

 Experience in training community members and corporate clients in field techniques and in heritage issues.

-Managing multiple consultancy projects in the Pilbara, Kimberley and Mid-West regions of Western Australia, through Aboriginal community representative organisations and industry clients.
+Also considerable experience in managing multiple consultancy projects in the Pilbara, Kimberley and Mid-West regions of Western Australia, through Aboriginal community representative organisations and industry clients.

 Rasmussen, M., and 56 others, including Dortch, J. 2011 An Aboriginal Australian Genome Reveals Separate Human Dispersals into Asia.
 Science 22 Sep 2011.

 Dortch, J., Balme, J. and Ogilvie, J. in press Aboriginal responses to Late Quaternary environmental change in a Mediterranean-type region: zooarchaeological evidence from south-western Australia.
 Quaternary International.

 Rusack, E., Dortch, J., Hayward, K., Renton, M., Grierson, P., & Boer, M. in press The role of habitus in the maintenance of traditional Noongar plant knowledge in southwest Western Australia.
 Human Ecology.